4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.1-Pandas_Data_Frame_from_Dictionary/README.md

 ]
 ```

-## 📝 Instructions
+## 📝 Instructions:

-Use this data to create a dataframe but add a new row for a red, Tesla, model S.
+1. Use this data to create a DataFrame but add a new row for a red, Tesla, model S.

-## 💻 Expected output
+## Expected Result:

 ```bash
     Brand     Make   Color